raineycat/gleam-ftp/README.md

 - `--base-dir`: The directory to serve files from (default: `.`)
 - `--allowed-logins`: A list of users and passwords to authorise logins against.
 Format: `username:password,user2:pass2` (default: `root:root`)
 - `--help`: Shows more info about the command line options

+### Available flags:
+- `--allow-anon`: Allows anonymous connections to the server
+- `--anons-can-write`: Allow anonymous clients to create/write/delete files on the server; by default they have read-only access
+- `--read-only`: Rejects create/write/delete actions sent by clients